bwakedavis/Crypto-Portfolio-Price-Tracker-HTML-Widget-Builder/README.md

 Functions:

-- Add new rows including same Coin bought at a different date/time/price.
-Example BTC bought on 1/1/2020 then another row for BTC bought on 1/1/2021.
 - Sort by Column
 - Quantity and Price are input fields
 - Change Colour/Style of table - MS Excel style.